restraint-harness/restraint/docs/jobs.rst

 Recipe roles function as default roles for tasks that have no role specified and can be overriden by task roles.

+Apart from role env variables restraint also exports 2 more hostname-related
+vars:
+ * RECIPE_MEMBERS - contains hostnames of all hosts within current recipeSet.
+ * JOB_MEMBERS - contains hostnames of all hosts in current job.

 Keeping your task changes intact
 --------------------------------